-President.
-The President shall preside at all business meetings, ensure that all rules and regulations are observed, ensure submission of accurate and timely annual reports, appoint and serve as an ex-officio member of all committees,-hold other Branch officers accountable for performance of their duties, initiate strategies, and be the official representative of the Branch except when otherwise designated.
+President - The President shall preside at all business meetings, ensures that all rules and regulations are observed, ensures submission of accurate and timely annual reports, appoints and serves as an ex-officio member of all committees, hold other Branch Officers accountable for performance of their duties, initiate strategies, be the official representative of the Branch except when otherwise designated.
 The President's duties also include the signing of legal and financial documents and preparing meeting agendas.

-Vice President.
-The Vice President shall perform the duties of the President in his/her absence.
+Vice-President - The Vice-President shall perform the duties of the president in his/her absence.
 In the absence of elected officers for membership and programs, the Vice President shall have responsibility for membership and programs and chair those committees.

-Secretary.
-The Secretary shall custody official Branch records, prepare official minutes of all meetings, and provide required notices of meetings to members.
-This officer also provides the National Office with all official reports requested of the Branch.
-The Secretary shall ensure that certain documents are available for reference at all meetings of the Branch, which are identified here: https://asalh.org/wp-content/uploads/2020/01/DOCUMENTS-YOU-SHOULD-HAVE-AVAILABLE-AT-EACH-BRANCH-MEETING.pdf.
-The role is also responsible for establishing a records management system for non-financial Branch records.
+Secretary - The Secretary shall custody official Branch records, prepare official minutes of all meetings, provide required notices of meetings to members.
+This Officer also provides the National Office with all official reports requested of the Branch.
+The Secretary shall ensure that certain documents are available for reference at all meetings of the Branch, which are identified here https://asalh.org/wp-content/uploads/2020/01/DOCUMENTS-YOU-SHOULD-HAVE-AVAILABLE-AT-EACH-BRANCH-MEETING.pdf The role is also responsible for establishing a records management system for non-financial branch records.

-Treasurer.
-The Treasurer shall be responsible for all financial transactions and custody of financial documents.
-This officer shall deposit monies received in a Branch bank account approved by ASALH and pay all bills signed by the President.
-The Treasurer shall keep an accurate record of all monies deposited and spent and shall make a financial report at each Branch meeting.
-This officer shall be a member of the standing budget and finance committee, but not its chair.
-This role is also responsible for establishing a records management system for financial records.
+Treasurer - The Treasurer shall be responsible for all financial transactions and custody of financial documents.
+This Officer shall deposit monies received in a branch bank account approved by ASALH and pay all bills signed by the President.
+The Treasurer shall keep an accurate record of all monies deposited and spent and shall make a financial report at each branch meeting.
+This Officer shall be a member of the standing Budget and Finance Committee but not its chair.
+This role is also responsible for establishing a records management system forfinancial records.

-Historian.
-The Historian shall contribute to the history of the Branch with a yearly record of activities and accomplishments.
-This officer shall collect items such as news clippings and pictures about the Branch and its members, and shall organize a digital scrapbook to tell the branch story for the year.
-The Historian shall chair any standing or ad hoc historical committee.
+Historian - The Historian shall contribute to the history of the Branch with a yearly record of activities and accomplishments.
+This officer shall collect items, such as, news clippings and pictures about the Branch and its members and shall organize a digital scrapbook to tell the Branch story for the year.
+The Historian shall chair any standing or ad hoc Historical Committee.

-Orientation of Officers: Incumbent officers shall conduct a robust orientation for incoming officers prior to January 1 to transfer knowledge and transition roles.
+Orientation of Officers - Incumbent Officers shall conduct a robust orientation for incoming Officers prior to January 1 to transfer knowledge and transition roles.
 It would be helpful to prepare an orientation binder with the information and documents that will be discussed.
 Topics to cover from the Branch perspective shall include at least:

 - Branch Charter

 - Constitution and Bylaws

-- Written list of Branch records
+- Written list of branch records

-- Access information for manual and electronic Branch records, such as locations, passwords, and account numbers
+- Access to manual and electronic branch records, such as, location, passwords and account numbers

 - Responsibilities of the positions

 - Timetable for completing required annual duties

 - Unfinished projects

 - Important contacts and resources

-- Potential pitfalls to avoid
+- Potential pitfalls to avoid; and

-- General advice based on experience with the position, members, and community
+- General advice based on experience with the position, members and community

-Removal of Elected Officer: Any officer may be removed with cause, upon an affirmative vote of two-thirds of the membership.
-The termination action may be initiated by a fellow officer or the membership with the signatures of a minimum of 10 members in good standing.
+Removal of Elected Officer - Any Officer may be removed with cause, upon an affirmative vote of two-thirds (2/3) of the membership.
+The termination action may be initiated by a fellow Officer or the membership with the signatures of a minimum of 10 members in good standing.

-Complaints shall be reviewed by a three-member body appointed from among the elected officers by the President and presided over by the President, unless the complaint is against the President, in which case the Vice President shall make the appointments and preside.
+Complaints shall be reviewed by a three-member body appointed from among the Elected Officers by the President and presided over by the President, unless the complaint is against the President, in which case, the Vice President shall make the appointments and preside.